Here’s a little nugget of truth.

-Well, here’s the deal, you may not fancy eating what’s already planned for the day.
-Or you have less time to prepare dinner than you thought you would.
-Or you may have had one of those sanity-stretching days that mandates an earlier bedtime.
+Well, here’s the deal, you may not fancy eating what you’ve already planned for that day.
+Or you may have less time to prepare dinner than you thought you would.
+Or you may have had one of those sanity-stretching days that mandates an earlier bedtime than you expected.

-On those days, it’s great to have some simple ideas up your sleeve so you don’t go to bed ravenous.
+On those days, it’s great to have some simple ideas for what to eat up your sleeve so you don’t go to bed ravenous.
 Here are my suggestions based on ingredients you probably already have in your kitchen cupboards.

 1 | Porridge (Oatmeal)

 It’s worth keeping oats in your pantry just to try this out.
 Porridge for breakfast is the norm and is usually sweetened.
 However, when having it for dinner, why not make it savoury; add a little salt, some chopped nuts and seeds.
-Over on the stonesoup, I came across the idea of lentil porridge in this blog post (sorry, no recipe included), which sounds like a tasty alternative to oats.
+Over on thestonesoup.com , I came across the idea of lentil porridge in this blog post (sorry, no recipe included for porridge, but there is one for lentil granola), which sounds like a tasty alternative to oats.

 2 | Hot Salads

-I usually think of salads as a full meal for lunch rather than dinner.
+I usually think of salads as a lunchtime meal rather than for dinner.
 However, it totally works for dinner too.
 To make it a little different than the usual lunch variety, why not add hot ingredients – cubed boiled potatoes, hot strips of chicken or stir-fried greens.
 This gives the feel of a complete meal, but with far less cooking involved.

 3 | Hot Sandwich

-Sandwiches evoke memories of cold, soggy lunches.
-To make this an inviting choice for dinner, try a hot filling.
-Some ideas to try are grilled chicken, grilled peppers and grilled halloumi.
+For me sandwiches evoke memories of cold, soggy lunches; thin pieces bread encasing far too much filling.
+That’s not appetising at all, when I have all of three minutes for lunch, then I succumb.
+But for dinner, you don’t need to.
+Make this an inviting choice for dinner, by trying a hot filling.
+Some suggestions are grilled chicken, grilled peppers and grilled halloumi.
 Then add a good handful of salad leaves.

 4 | Dry Dinner

 This one doesn’t sound appetising, but it is.
 The idea is that you make dinner using dried ingredients.
 So on those days when your fridge is looking a little sparse, a dry dinner will come to the rescue (before an unhealthy takeout meal).
-Using dried ingredients in your meals means they’re readily available in your cupboards and they last a while too.
+Using dried ingredients is a great choice, as you can stock up beforehand and know they won’t perish in a matter of days.
 Some interesting ingredients to add to your dry dinner shopping list are dried mushrooms, sundried tomatoes and seaweed, to name but a few.

 5 | Breakfast Cereal